andrewlsteele/Particle-Collisions/README.md

-# Particle-Engine
+# Circle collisions

-Controls:
-Left mouse button to create ball.
+Left click to create ball.
 Balls start with a random velocity and radius and start where the cursor is pointing.

 Sources:
 Bouncing Mr. Speaker by Steve Birtles and